Diggest Support Guide

 - When you experience GI discomfort finding your correct dosage, you can mix ½ teaspoon of baking soda in 8oz of water and drink it to help lessen the pain.

 - Dr. Wright notes in his book that “paradoxically adverse symptoms are most likely to occur in individuals with the lowest levels of stomach acid.
 This is because these people are most likely to have atrophic gastritis (a thinned-out stomach lining), which makes them much more sensitive to even small quantities of HCL than a normal, thicker stomach lining.”
 This makes sense because a super-inflamed stomach lining won’t have its normal protective barrier intact to contain the stronger acids.
-In this case, it is wise to start with digestive bitters or get smaller dosed HCL caps in conjunction enzymes.
+In this case, it is wise to start with digestive bitters or get smaller dosed HCL caps in conjunction with enzymes.

 - If you have low stomach acid and you can’t supplement with Digest, there are a few natural methods to help with symptoms.
 Start by taking a shot of lemon juice or apple cider vinegar in water just before your meal to help with digestion.